 Vegetable companies delivering “very veggie veg” boxes.
 Milk alternative producers intent on brightening up our mornings with effusive chat.
 Take this example: “Isn’t it strange that when we want to fly some place warm for a week of vacation, we can find out exactly how many tons of carbon dioxide it will take to get us and our luggage into that sun chair, yet it is almost impossible to find out what the impact of drinking a glass of milk vs. a glass of oat drink has on the planet.”

 Until the 1990s US milk cartons used to have missing people printed on the side of them.
 I mean, who doesn’t love reading about a missing person while partaking in her/his morning nourishment?
 But chatty self-indulgence appears to have taken over the mantle from missing kids.
 And much like a visit to the hairdressers, I welcome a little respite from the tirade of marketing abuse at the breakfast table.

 Don’t get me wrong, I salute the genuine interest in sustainability in the above example.
-There are far worse crimes than self-indulgent copywriting too.
-But ironically, the tone kind of undermines the intention and makes me a tad untrusting.
-So as copywriting fashions come and go, the demise of this one is looking a little overdue.
+And there are far worse crimes than self-indulgent copywriting.
+But ironically, the tone kind of undermines the intention and makes companies sound a tad untrusting.
+As copywriting fashions come and go, the demise of this one is starting to look a little overdue.

 Keith is a Brighton-based freelance copywriter.